ethereum/rpc-tests/README.md

 If you don't want to run the tests against all nodes, or run against remote nodes, just change the `hosts` in the `lib/config.js`.

+### Running single tests

+To run a single test you need to install mocha globally:

+    $ npm install -g mocha
+    $ cd rpc-tests
+    $ mocha test/1_testConnection.js test/eth_myMethod.js

+By changing the last file name to whatever method you want to test, you can run test only for that specifc method.

 ### Start a node with a certain state

 To load a fixed state, clone the ethereum test repo as follows: